iShares Core S&P 500 ETF (NYSEARCA:IVV) Shares Sold by Prostatis Group LLC

-Prostatis Group LLC cut its stake in shares of iShares Core S&P 500 ETF (NYSEARCA:IVV – Get Rating) by 3.7% during the 4th quarter, according to its most recent filing with the SEC.
-The institutional investor owned 943,040 shares of the company’s stock after selling 35,788 shares during the period.
-Prostatis Group LLC owned approximately 0.13% of iShares Core S&P 500 ETF worth $1,015,000 at the end of the most recent reporting period.
+Prostatis Group LLC cut its stake in iShares Core S&P 500 ETF (NYSEARCA:IVV – Get Rating) by 5.6% during the 4th quarter, HoldingsChannel reports.
+The fund owned 2,643 shares of the company’s stock after selling 158 shares during the period.
+Prostatis Group LLC’s holdings in iShares Core S&P 500 ETF were worth $1,015,000 as of its most recent SEC filing.

 About iShares Core S&P 500 ETF